607011/impac-t/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see
 <a href="http://www.gnu.org/licenses/">http://www.gnu.org/licenses/</a>.

-__This software was programmed for teaching and demonstration purposes only and is not intended for production use.
-The author and Heise Zeitschriften Verlag shall not be liable for any damage arising from the use of this program, and do not accept responsibility for its completeness, correctness and fitness for a particular purpose.__